fmalina/revisions-blocl/activism/whyourstatusquofailed.md

 All the income-producing assets end up in the hands of the wealthy.

-If we don’t change the way we create and distribute money, we change nothing.
+If we don't change the way we create and distribute money, we change nothing.

 None of the existing money systems address the root causes of inequality and poverty.
 This is because money is  considered to be apolitical.